On overspinning of black holes in higher dimensions: Introduction

-The question is, can a transition from near-extremality to over-extremality is achievable for a blck hole in a discontinuous non-adiabatic process?
+The question is, is a transition from near-extremality to over-extremality achievable for a black hole in a discontinuous non-adiabatic process?
 This led to a new stage for probing the issue afresh.
 This experiment was first considered \cite{Hubeny99}, and it turned out that overcharging of black hole was indeed possible.
-It was later extended to overspinning of a rotating black hole \cite{Jacobson10}.
-Note that overcharging/spinning was initiated for a linear order particle accretion in which all higher order effects are not taken into account.
-This led to a spurt of activity as evidenced in \cite[see,e.g.][]{Hubeny99,Jacobson10,Saa11,Matsas07,Berti09,Shaymatov15, Bouhmadi-Lopez10,Rocha14,Li13,Jana18,Song18,Duztas18,Duztas-Jamil18b,Duztas-Jamil18a} exploring various situations and scenarios for overcharging/spinning of black hole.
-Later the above experiment was addressed by taking into account self-force and backreaction effects, and then it turned out that impinging particles won't be unable to reach the horizon, thereby over-extremality cannot be attained~\cite{Barausse10,Zimmerman13,Rocha11,Isoyama11,Colleoni15a,Colleoni15b}.
-Inclusion of backreaction effects has also been considered for a regular black hole~\cite{Li13}.
-These extensive works verify weak cosmic censorship conjecture when self-force and backreaction effects are taken into account.
+It was later extended to overspinning of a rotating black hole \cite{Jacobson09}.
+Note that overcharging/spinning was initiated for a linear order particle accretion in which all higher order effects were not taken into account.
+This led to a spurt of activity as evidenced in \cite[see, e.g.][]{Hubeny99,Jacobson09,Saa11,Matsas07,Berti09,Shaymatov15, Bouhmadi-Lopez10,Doukas11,Rocha14,Li13,Jana18,Song18,Duztas18, Duztas-Jamil18b,Duztas-Jamil20,Yang20a} exploring various situations and scenarios for overcharging/spinning of black hole\footnote{In particular in Refs.~\cite{Bouhmadi-Lopez10} and \cite{Doukas11}, overspinning of higher dimensional extremal black hole was considered by throwing in test particle geodesics in accordance with Ref.~\cite{Wald74b} and it was shown that it was not possible to create a naked singularity violating WCCC.
+In the former various rotating geometries were investigated and they all accorded to WCCC while the latter had studied Myers-Perry black hole in dimensions $D<10$. }.

+{Later the above experiment was addressed by taking into account self-force and backreaction effects, and then it turned out that impinging particles won't be able to reach the horizon, thereby over-extremality could not be attained~\cite{Barausse10,Zimmerman13,Rocha11,Isoyama11,Colleoni15a, Colleoni15b}.
+Inclusion of backreaction effects was also considered for a regular black hole~\cite{Li13}.
+These extensive works verify weak cosmic censorship conjecture when self-force and backreaction effects are taken into account. }